santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Tutorials/Tutorial 4.md

 > 	- Some humans are not smart, so some smart people are not human.
 >
 > - b.
 No prime number is even.
 Therefore, all odd numbers are primes. _Note:_ Every odd number is _not even_ (divisible by 2) and _vice versa_.
-> 	- No X is Y. Therefore, no X is not Y.
+> 	- No X is Y. Therefore, everything that is not Y is X.
-> 	-
+> 	- No bird is a crocodile.
+Therefore, a duck is not a bird.
 >
 > - c.
 Latvians regard lamprey as a delicacy and lamprey are fish.
 So, if pike are fish, Latvians should also regard them as a delicacy.
 >